Basic Views on Corporate Governance

 - (1) Analysis and Evaluation Method

-The Company distributed “Questionnaire on Evaluation of the Effectiveness of the Board of Directors” (non-anonymous) to all the Directors and Corporate Auditors in December 2018 and collected responses and opinions from all members in January 2019.
+The Company distributed “Questionnaire on Evaluation of the Effectiveness of the Board of Directors” to all the Directors and Corporate Auditors in December 2019 and collected responses and opinions from all members in January 2020.
 The secretariat of the Board of Directors aggregated the responses, and analyzed and evaluated the effectiveness of the Board of Directors based on the data.

 <Questionnaire > (32 questions in total)

-- Concerning Structure of the Board of Directors
+- Concerning the structure of the Board of Directors

-- Concerning Agenda of the Board of Directors
+- Concerning the agenda of the Board of Directors

-- Concerning Operations of the Board of Directors
+- Concerning the operations of the Board of Directors

 - (2) Outline of Analysis and Evaluation Results